senesis/sandbox/compatibility_with_CliMAF.md

-  basically create CliMAF objects representing the chain of operations and their arguments; at a later stage, under user control, such objects are 'evaluated', which means that each script involved in each sub-object is launched in turn (except if its resultes are available in the cache), and its results are stored in the cache
+  basically create CliMAF objects representing the chain of operations and their arguments; at a later stage, under user control, such objects are 'evaluated', which means that each script involved in each sub-object is launched in turn (except if its results are available in the cache), and its results are stored in the cache

 #### Match `operator` call sequence to script parameters